sarah-gates/Project1/README.md

 For the getValeOfSecond method, I once again used LocalDateTime.now to get the current date.
 From there, I used the .getSecond method to assign the second value to an int.
 This was then returned by the method.

 For sleepForThreeSec(), TimeUnit is used to make the program wait/sleep for 3 seconds.

+I have created and attached my UML documentation.
+I could not figure out how to underline the words for static classes, my apologies.